On this page

 7.5 Implausibility findings

 7.5.1 Implausibility findings must not be based on stereotypes.
-For example, it may be plausible that an individual with diverse SOGIE has engaged in heterosexual encounters.Note 30 It may also be plausible that an individual with diverse SOGIE has engaged in activity that might put them at risk in their country of reference.Note 31
+For example, it may be plausible that a SOGIESC individual has engaged in heterosexual encounters.Footnote 34 It may also be plausible that a SOGIESC individual has engaged in activity that might put them at risk in their country of reference.Footnote 35

-7.6.1 Testimony about same-sex relationships that is vague and lacking in detail may support a negative credibility inference;Note 32 however, decision-makers should examine whether there are cultural, psychological or other barriers that may explain the manner in which the testimony is delivered.
-When making a vagueness finding in a case involving an individual with diverse SOGIE, a decision-maker must, as in other cases, provide specific reasons to support a finding that the testimony is not comprehensive or fulsome.Note 33
+7.6.1 Testimony about same-sex relationships that is vague and lacking in detail may support a negative credibility inference;Footnote 36 however, members should examine whether there are cultural, psychological or other barriers that may explain the manner in which the testimony is delivered.
+When making a vagueness finding in a case involving a SOGIESC individual, a member must, as in other cases, provide specific reasons to support a finding that the testimony is not comprehensive or fulsome.Footnote 37

 7.7 Material omissions